isabella232/docs-13/docs/guides/Adding_people_to_project.md

 !!! hint ""
     Each user can be assigned to one role at a time.
 If you want to change the role, simply remove this user and send a new invitation.

+!!! hint ""
+    To remove yourself from a project, use the `LEAVE PROJECT` button in the danger zone.